brownrb/myFP2EFirmware/README.md

 Once you have done this, you can start programming the controller.

 # Hardware Driver Boards
 One firmware file supports all driver boards [a different file supports the L293D motor shield driver board for the ESP8266].
-The user must set the DRVBRD at the beginning of the firmware file to the correct driver board, eg, #define DRVBRD ULN2003 will set the driver board to an ULN2003, and set the chipModel in the chipModel.h file before compiling.
+The user must set the DRVBRD at the beginning of the firmware file [myBoards.h] to the correct driver board, eg, #define DRVBRD PRO2EULN2003 will set the driver board to an ULN2003 using an ESP8266 chip.

 # Controller Modes
 The controller supports the modes ACCESSPOINT and STATION for ESP8266 with an additional BLUETOOTHMODE for the ESP32.